akshaygulabrao/flappybird-monorepo/README.md

 The agent has two approaches for learning the best action for each state: (1) Learning the expected return of each state-action pair or (2) learning the optimal action distribution for each state.

 #### Value-based Reinforcement Learning
 Learning the expected return of each state-action pair is faster, but needs a hardcoded exploration strategy, which needs to be tuned for each environment.
 For example, using a learning rate of .1 causes the agent to learn absolutely nothing in the flappy bird environment because the optimal action distribution is to jump about 1/20 of the time.
+The probability that this distribution is selected naturally is extremely low.

 #### Policy-based Reinforcement Learning
 Learning the optimal action distribution for each state is more stable, because it naturally systematically explores the environment.
 Learning action distributions also naturally expand to deal with continuous action spaces.